DerManoMann/openapi-router/README.md

 Controls whether to default the custom (x-) name property to the `operationId`.

 Allows to set the route name via the standard `operationId` rather than `x-name`.
-By default the `operationId` is populated with the controller (class/method) for the route, so enabling this only makes sense if all routes explicitly set `operaiontId`.
+By default the `operationId` is populated with the controller (class/method) for the route.

-Default: `false`
+Default: `true`

 ## Basic usage ##